-English Reading: During 2009-2011, 17% of students starting 2 levels below college level reading successfully passed a 1-level below college reading course; contrasted with only 11% in 2011-2013.
-We added a 3rd and 4th level in 2010-2012, and none of the 3 level students progressed and only 7% of the 4-level students progressed to 1-level.
-Two years ago we established an Academic Reading Center to provide basic skills students with additional tutoring and support to address this deficiency.
+English Reading: During 2009-2011, 13% of students starting 2 levels below college level reading successfully passed a 1-level below college reading course.
+In 2011-2013, 21 students started at 2 levels below college, and none of them progressed to a 1-level below college reading course.
+Part of this is due to the cuts in course offerings and reading courses have been drastically reduced.
+The Academic Reading Center was established to provide basic skills students with additional tutoring and support to address this deficiency, and the goal is to expand the hours and services of the reading center under the auspices of the student success center.